python-kasa/python-kasa/README.md

 # Library usage

 The property accesses use the data obtained before by awaiting `update()`.
 The values are cached until the next update call.
+In practice this means that property accesses do no I/O and are dependent, while I/O producing methods need to be awaited.

-Each method changing the state of the device will automatically update the cached state.
+Methods changing the state of the device do not invalidate the cache (i.e., there is no implicit `update()`).
+You can assume that the operation has succeeded if no exception is raised.
+These methods will return the device response, which can be useful for some use cases.

-Errors are raised as `SmartDeviceException` instances for the user to handle.
+Errors are raised as `SmartDeviceException` instances for the library user to handle.

 ## Discovering devices